MCZbase/DataShot_DesktopApp/README.md

 * LocationInCollection
 * ValidDistributionFlag

+Also two fields containing lists of values can be included:

 * collectors Pipe '|' delimited list of collector names.  e.g. "R.A.Eastwood|N. Mattoni"
-* numbers Pipe '|' delimited list of numbers and types, separated by a colon ':', e.g. "1:unknown|52:species number"
+* numbers Pipe '|' delimited list of numbers and types, separated by a colon ':', e.g. "1:unknown|52:Species Number"

+Also three fields containing metadata about external processing and classification of the data can be included:

+* verbatimClusterIdentifier
+* externalWorkflowProcess
+* externalWorkflowDate

 Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, or Verbatim Classified.